iechevarria/reading-notes/the-emotional-logic-of-capitalism-konings-2015.md

     pastoral economy; much more concerned with common people seeing usury than financiers lending to each other
 - 47 - church: chresmatics did not offer economy
+- 48 - adam smith's work on money analagous to church explanation of icons: awareness of money's constructed nature in no way diminished affective force
+- 50 - iconoclasm doesn't annihilate economy, requires us to see status as human constructs -> become ever more embedded in life

+## chapter 4: semiotics of iconocity
+- 57 - icons take on anchoring role b/c they concentrate meaning of metaphor w/o
+    explaining their history of how they work - a forgetting happens that isn't about loss of memory but of memorization + immediate identification
+- 57 - consolidation means we can deploy signs immediately but beyond our consciousness
+- 57 - impossible to unilaterally impose framework; need to link up interests w/ other participants' identities
+- 58 - once an icon is established, best way to claim authority is to link up w/ it; metaphors most effectuve when they invoke institutionalized patterns;
+    icon becomes "obligatory passage point"
+- 58 - indexing practices to icons lets us tap into unquestioned legitimacy
+- 60 - polanyian (and austrian) critique relies on credit expansion, but this portrayal of debt as derivative is wrong; credit preceded money, social obligation came first
+- 60 - money is translation technology to make promises transferable and to allow them to circulate
+- 61 - money: "we have to need to conceptualize it as a complex cluster of commitments but can approach it as an independent source of social power";
+    credit them seems to come from moneys

+## general comments
+- 56 - there's an example here, would have been great to have more

 ## things to look up
 - 16 - viviana zelzier on disembedding narrative